-With the compliance date of January 1, 2021, banking entities have just over a year to be compliant, and immediate steps should be taken to assess the impact of the rule amendments.
-In doing so, banking entities should continue to monitor the regulators' progress toward final Covered Fund amendments.
+With the compliance date of January 1, 2021, banks have just over a year to be compliant, and immediate steps should be taken to assess the impact of the rule amendments.
 The intent of Volcker 2.0 is to retain the essence of the initial rule while leveraging existing processes and infrastructures.
 While Volcker 2.0 permits new trading activities, it puts increased reliance on internal controls and limits to mitigate risk.
-Banking entities should ensure continued compliance with the Volcker Rule, realize operational efficiencies and adjust their business strategy accordingly.
+Banks should ensure continued compliance with the Volcker Rule, realize operational efficiencies and adjust their business strategy accordingly.